-These types of incidents mostly occur in apartment buildings or offices.
+Inadequate Security: These types of incidents mostly occur in apartment buildings or offices.
 Property owners of apartments and offices must provide reasonable security for their buildings.
-This includes hiring a doorman or security guards, as well as installing working gates, doors that can be locked, and surveillance if necessary.
+This includes hiring a doorman or security guards, as well as installing working gates, doors that can be locked, and surveillance, if necessary.

-In essence, premises liability lawsuits require an injured individual to prove that they were harmed because of a property owner/manager’s negligence.
+In essence, premises liability lawsuits require an injured individual to show evidence that they were harmed because of a property owner/manager’s negligence.
 If you were injured on someone’s property, you must prove that the:

 All property owners have a duty of care to reasonably maintain their premises.
 A duty of care for a property owner essentially refers to actions that a reasonable property owner should take or should have taken in similar circumstances.
 For example, if it is reasonably expected for a business owner to install lighting in their parking lots, the same standard would apply to other business owners under similar circumstances.

 Furthermore, a property owner’s duty of care varies depending on who is on their property.
-Individuals who have been invited onto a property, for example, are owed a much higher duty of care than a trespasser.
+For example, individuals who have been invited onto a property are owed a much higher duty of care than a trespasser.

-When it comes to deciding if a property owner/manager breached his or her duty of care, an experienced Bakersfield premises liability attorney will consider:
+When it comes to deciding if a property owner breached his or her duty of care, an experienced Bakersfield premises liability attorney will consider:

 There is a type of toxic black mold that can make people very sick.
 If you are living in a home with black mold, brought up the issue, and your landlord didn’t take any action, you may be entitled to file a premises liability claim.